brymed88/react-form/README.md

     // Get the name of the field that caused event and the new value of this field const { name, value } = e.target;

-    // Assign new value to the form state const updatedForm = {
+    // Assign new value to a variable const updatedForm = {
       ...form,
       [name]: value